Apple Books vs Google Books

 2014.
 Apple acquired book discovery site BookLamp

-Apple acquired book recommendation service BookLamp, often referred to as the Pandora of books.
-It connects readers to titles they would likely enjoy through its Book Genome technology.
-This platform can analyze a single book by breaking it down into thousands of individual data points, providing insights into what the book is about and whether it might be a good fit for a particular reader.
-Apple is expected to leverage this technology to enhance its own book store, iBooks, which offers over 2 million free and paid book titles.
-Since the acquisition, BookLamp.org has discontinued its service, but here's what we know about the company and its innovative technology.
+Apple acquired book recommendation service BookLamp, known as Pandora of books.
+It connects readers to books they would enjoy using its Book Genome technology.
+The platform is capable of breaking a single book down into thousands of separate data points that tell you what the book is about, and why or why not it may be suitable for you.
+Apple will presumably use the company's technology to improve its own book store, iBooks, which houses more than 2 million free and paid book titles.
+BookLamp.org has since shut down its service, but here's a look at what we know about the company and its technology.

 Author: Maria Lin